umswmtsac/msac-lab6/exercise08.md

         git diff

 6. Does the following command return anything?
+No

         git diff --staged